btholt/complete-intro-to-react-v9/lessons/03-tools/E-vite.md

 `dev` will start the development server, typically on [http://localhost:5173/](). `build` will prepare static files to be deployed (to somewhere like GitHub Pages, Vercel, Netlify, AWS S3, etc.) `preview` lets you preview your production build locally.

-> Do note that we've changed domains here.
+> Note that we've changed domains here.
 By default Vite uses localhost:5173.
 Fun fact, 5173 sort of spells VITE if you make the 5 its Roman Numeral version, V.

 ## Alternatives